myYearOfCode/rails_proxy_swap/README.md

-# README
+# Rails proxy swap

-This is a simple proxy-server-like setup where it is essentially doing a url to url redirect, preserving any path and query strings.
-I built this because I needed to route an internet connected device to a different server than the one that it wanted to connect to.
+This is a simple proxy-server-like setup where it is essentially doing a url to url redirect, preserving any path and query strings (i.e. swapping out just the domain).
+I built this because I need to point an internet connected device to a different server than the one that it is hard-coded to request.

+It is intended to sit behind a dns redirect within your local network.
+I use dnsmasq - feel free to do it any way you choose.
+The dnsmasq redirects from a url to the computer running this rails server.
+The server grabs the path and query string from the original url, requests that from the replacement site and then passes the response back to the original requesting device.

+This is needed because dns redirect tools can only change the ip address that a domain points to, they can not point a domain to a different domain.
+Not all domains have static ips (such as sites hosted on heroku) so some kind of server in the middle is required.

 * Ruby version
 2.4.5

-* System dependencies
+* Starting the server
+bundle exec rails s

 * Configuration
 yarn run install